 - If you have a senior cat in the family, it's important to routinely re-evaluate her diet to ensure you're meeting the dynamically changing needs of her aging body - Out: Feeding older cats reduced protein diets.
 In: Feeding older cats a moisture-rich diet loaded with highquality protein.
-Research shows cats actually need more protein as they age, not less - The quality, digestibility and biologic value of the protein in your cat's diet is extremely important - The best food for cats of all ages is a nutritionally balanced, species-appropriate fresh food diet
+Research shows cats actually need more protein as they age, not less - The quality, digestibility and biologic value of the protein in your cat's diet is extremely important - If your cat is in the later stages of kidney failure, as defined by the International Renal Interest Society (IRIS), a reduced amount of excellent-quality protein is suggested, but should still be offered in a kidney-friendly fresh food format - The best food for cats of all ages is a nutritionally balanced, species-appropriate fresh food diet